SkygearIO/guides/push-notifications/basics/ios.md

 ::: caution

 If you do not request and receive authorization for your app's interactions, the system delivers all remote notifications to your app silently.
-It is adviced to ask the user for permission before registering Apple Push Notification Service .
+It is advised to ask the user for permission before registering Apple Push Notification Service .

 :::